bmrzycki/nullserv/README.md

 understands several file extensions and returns cached, minimal files for each.

+When listening to the http port nullserv returns small, but valid, responses for several common file suffixes.
+This reduces web page layout problems.
+For mobile apps a valid file is often intepreted as a "good" ad and will effectively remove annoying ads from several mobile apps as well as traditional browsers.

+When litening to the https port, nullserv aborts the connection early in a fairly graceful manner.
+This side-steps the requirement for proxies or self-generated certificate authorities.
+It's not as elegant as http traffic responses but it doesn't require changes to the security of client browsers or OSes.

 ## How do I install it?
 Pull the repo, install Google Go and run make.
 Why use make instead of go build?
-I need to dynamically generate version.go as well as compile a small helper program (written in clean ANSI C) that generates Go's []byte{...} syntax.
+I need to dynamically generate version.go as well as compile a small helper program (written in clean ANSI C) that generates Go's []byte{...} array syntax similar to `xxd -i filename` for C headers.

-If the idea of using make is abhorrent to you then you can just run:
+If the idea of using `make` is abhorrent to you then you can just run:
 ```
 $ ./go_ver.sh
 $ go build -o nullserv *.go